schneidernicholas/CS314-Guides/Environment/installing-windows-subsystem-linux.md

 If you are running Windows 10 or Windows 11, you have the option of using Windows Subsystem for Linux.

 ## Requirements
+- Windows install must be 64-bit
-To be able to use WSL, your CPU must support virtualization.
+- CPU must support virtualization

 ## Installing WSL
 WSL does not come enabled by default in Windows.
 You can enable it by: